It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 Again, it’s a yes from Harvinder.
 “Henna is gentle and doesn’t react negatively to chemical dyes,” she states.
 “Just ensure the brand you buy doesn’t contain any additives like metallic salts, as these may react with chemicals in synthetic dyes.”

-How To Dye Your Hair With Henna At Home
+How To Use Henna To Dye Your Hair At Home

 1. Choose the right color